OneRohanDesai/Side-Projects/README.md

 Not the day job.
 Not client work.
 Just the ideas I chase because they make me curious, happy, or slightly obsessed.

-This whole repository is that corner: **my entire side-work home**, one place for the non-official things I make on my own time.
+This whole repository is that corner: **my entire side-work home**, one place for the non-official things I make in my own time.

 ---